Published summary

 Carryover from prior days

-Yesterday's prompt asked "What decision is weighing on you right now?".
-Many people carried the same story forward, but this prompt changed the frame: instead of simply revisiting the prior angle, it invited trying to identify the emotional current underneath the day rather than only the visible events.
+Yesterday's Question asked "What decision is weighing on you right now?".
+Many people carried the same story forward, but this Question changed the frame: instead of simply revisiting the prior angle, it invited trying to identify the emotional current underneath the day rather than only the visible events.

 Nearby summaries